ancient ruin of crete

 The most impressive part about these ruins is their sheer size and stunning architecture; visitors will be left in awe when they catch sight of these majestic structures rising up from amidst an otherwise barren landscape.

-See also Real Story of Love and Death : Candy Montgomery
+See also The Real Story of Backcountry Movie

 Touring Phaestos: The Legendary Palace City